Reviews You Can Rely On

 The FlashForge Adventurer 3 is exceptionally user-friendly and scored highest in this metric.
 Filament swapping is almost fully automatic while bed leveling wasn't really necessary.
 Additionally, no setup was required.
 This printer even has a companion app that lets you monitor your print with the built-in camera.

-We found the Prusa i3 MK3S+ to be a close second to the Adventurer 3 when it comes to ease of use.
-This printer probes the bed and compensates for level before every print, and the semi-automatic feeder makes it very easy to swap filaments.
-It arrived completely assembled, and files can be sent via USB or SD card, with a screen that shows you the current print status while it is in operation.
+We found the Prusa i3 MK3S+ to be very user friendly.
+This printer also probes the bed and compensates for level before every print, and the semi-automatic feeder makes it very easy to swap filaments.
+It arrived completely assembled, and files can be sent via USB or SD card, with a screen that shows you the current print status while in operation.

 The automated touch prone (lit up in red) makes this one of the easiest printers to level the bed on.